 In order to promote a more collaborative research community, within and beyond academia, Meloddee is an ardent supporter of open research and social media for academic purposes and is happy to discuss her research and teaching through various social networks, including Twitter.

-As debates regarding Open Access, copyright and the Creative Commons movement develop, Melodee is keen to work with students and others researchers to widen our understanding of the historical underpinnings of open knowledge and the ways in which the free flow of information effects economic and social change.
+An ardent advocate of Open Research, Melodee is keen to work with students and other researchers to widen our understanding of the historical underpinnings of open knowledge and the ways in which the free flow of information effects economic and social change.

-Alongside her historical research, Melodee is also active in the Scholarship of Teaching and Learning (SoTL), authoring a number of reports and papers on history teaching in higher education alongside her teaching blog The Socratic Dilemma.
-She has contributed to several higher education teaching organisations, including the East Midlands Centre for Teaching History and HistorySOTL, and has organised a range of training events for the HEA’s History Subject Centre and History Lab Plus.
+Alongside her historical research, Melodee is also active in the Scholarship of Teaching and Learning (SoTL), authoring reports and papers on history teaching in higher education.
+She is senior fellow of the Higher Education Academy and has contributed to several higher education teaching organisations, including the East Midlands Centre for Teaching History and HistorySOTL, and has organised a range of training events for the HEA’s History Subject Centre and History Lab Plus.
 Melodee is particularly interested in the ways in which historians can rebalance their pedagogy away from long-term socialisation and towards more explicit training in the specific means of undertaking robust and thoughtful research.

 Melodee is keen to hear from students interested in postgraduate studies on migration in the British Empire and the United States before 1850, newspaper and periodical history and the digital humanities.

 Coin, Kirk, Class and Kin: Emigration, Social Change and Identity in Southern Scotland.
 Oxford: Peter Lang, 2011.